home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 The current implementation of the Python module (Plugwise-Smile) includes:

-Adam (zone_control):
+Adam (zone_control) with On/Off, OpenTherm and Loria/Thermastage heating and cooling support:

  - v3.x
  - v2.3

- - Devices supported are Anna, Lisa, Jip, Floor, Tom, Koen and Plug - note a Koen always comes with a Plug (the active part)
+ - Devices supported are Anna, Lisa, Jip, Floor, Tom, Plug, Aqara Smart Plug and Koen (a Koen always comes with a Plug, the active part)

-Anna (thermostat):
+Anna (thermostat) with OpenTherm heating, and Elga and Loria/Thermastage heating and cooling support:

  - v4.x
  - v3.x